jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Fighting For The Internet Age - Our Philosophy is Already Generations Behind Our Technology

-Since 1843, protagoinsts like Ada Lovelace, Vaneaver Bush, and John Bardeen were slowly inventing computer technology.
+Since 1843, protagoinsts like Ada Lovelace, Vaneaver Bush, and John Bardeen were slowly inventing computers.
 At the same time, authors like H.G.
 Wells, George Orwell, Isaac Asimov imagined what life would be like after the Industrial Age ended.
 Books such as _The Time Machine, War of the Worlds_, and _I, Robot_ thought of a future so weird people called it science fiction.
 Then came the 1970s; when personal computers, the internet, email, and other digital technology became products anyone could buy.
 In 1970, humanity finally entered the Internet Age.
 And it was just as different as science fiction said it would be.

 With every purchase, renovation, and Christmas gift since we've been upgrading our society with fundamentally different technology.
 Computers can be programmed, updated, and inter-linked.
 Digital property can be shared, erased, copied, and transferred with a few button taps.
 Just one laptop can be a typewriter, radio, voice recorder, book, television, photo album, database, and so many other machines.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need lots of manpower.